-Reasons for a Group Hearing
+Reasons for Addressing Group Behavior

 - A violation arises out of an event sponsored, financed or endorsed by a campus group.